Wine Terms

 A vine variety developed by crossing two or more different species of grapevines, often for disease resistance or climate adaptability.

-A type of dessert wine produced from grapes that have been frozen while still on the vine, concentrating their sugars and flavours.
-Noted for its rich, sweet taste and balanced acidity, Ice Wine is predominantly produced in Germany (where it's known as Eiswein) and Canada.
+A luscious dessert wine made from grapes naturally frozen on the vine, intensifying sugars and flavours.
+Known for its rich sweetness and vibrant acidity, it’s most famously produced in Germany and Canada.

 A classification that designates the geographical origin of a wine, often used in the EU.